Oregon is using the GED® exam for its high school equivalency (HSE) testing program.

 GED – what is new

 The GED program was created in the 1940’s to support returning World War II veterans in their efforts to go on with their education or to re-enter the workplace and get hold of well-paying jobs.
 A lot of youngsters in their late teens had gone to war without completing their normal high school program and this was the fastest way to let them acquire a high school equivalent credential.
 Since those days some 18 million adults people have completed the GED exam successfully.
 The 2014 series of the GED exam contains four separate tests in key topic sectors that students learn in high school: science, math, language arts, and social studies.

 GED – one test at a time

 A great advantage is that you “pay as you go”.
 You can take one test every time you feel all set for that part, and only pay for one test!
-Test results stand for two years.
+Test results stand for two years from first registration.
 If you can find a test center that can accommodate it, you can take all four tests on the same day, but there is no need to do that.

 No online GED testing